Skip to content

 Does Georgia have a PFAS problem?

-According to Georgia EPD and the Coosa River Basin Initiative, PFAS from upstream carpet manufacturing contaminated drinking water sources for Rome, prompting state monitoring of the Coosa and Tennessee basins.
-PFAS levels vary by system.
+In one specific area, yes.
+According to Georgia EPD and the Coosa River Basin Initiative, PFAS from upstream carpet manufacturing got into the drinking water sources for Rome, which is why the state now monitors the Coosa and Tennessee basins.
+PFAS levels vary system to system, so this isn't a blanket statewide issue so much as a regional one to check on if you're nearby.

 Is Georgia water hard or soft?